junxit/us-congress-bills-111/bill.md

 ---
 legis-num: H.R.
 553
-congress: 111th CONGRESS
-session: 2d Session
-chamber: In the Senate of the United States,
+congress: One Hundred Eleventh Congress of the United States of America
+session: At the Second Session
+chamber:
 ---

 # H.R.
 553

-That the bill from the House of Representatives (H.R.
-553) entitled “An Act to require the Secretary of Homeland Security to develop a strategy to prevent the over-classification of homeland security and other information and to promote the sharing of unclassified homeland security and other information, and for other purposes.”, do pass with the following
+> To require the Secretary of Homeland Security to develop a strategy to prevent the over-classification of homeland security and other information and to promote the sharing of unclassified homeland security and other information, and for other purposes.

-*In lieu of the matter proposed to be inserted, insert the following:*

 ## § 1.
 Short title